Editorial authored by Charlie Ester III, Director of Water Supply at SRP

 Research informs our future

 At SRP, our meteorologists and hydrologists are conducting research with scientists from Arizona universities.
-This helps us to understand what climate models built across the world predict for our unique climate in Arizona.
+Doing so allows us to understand different climate models around the world which helps us make better predictions for our unique climate in Arizona.

 Climate models are important because they predict what changes may affect Arizona over the next 50 or more years.
 Among the models, the main theme is that we will be getting warmer.